afifaniks/afifaniks-github-io-old/README.md

 **A simple static portfolio website built with HTML, CSS and particle-js library**

-<span style="color:red">The project style has been changed.
+<span style="color:red">!!!The project style has been changed.
 Trying to give it a material look.</span>

 **Sample Screenshot:**
 ![Sample](/projects/projectss/portfolio-3.png)